 Apart from the obvious, don't you think it just sounds like more fun!
-Dreaming up scenarios and environments, traveling to far away lands using pretend modes of transportation, time traveling and imaginatively altering your reality.
+Dreaming up scenarios and environments, traveling to faraway lands using pretend modes of transportation, time, and imaginatively altering your reality.

-Plus, this imaginative play yoga combo gives you an opportunity to simplify the technical aspect of your yoga class (poses), as children; depending on the age of your students, may or may not be able to do all or most of the yoga poses.
-This, in turn, gives you the opportunity to spread out your yoga curriculum throughout the year and to work on a select few poses at one time!
+Plus, this imaginative play yoga combo allows you to simplify the technical aspect of your yoga class (poses), as children; depending on the age of your students, may or may not be able to do all or most of the yoga poses.
+This, in turn, allows you to spread out your yoga curriculum throughout the year and to work on a select few poses at one time!

 How did it go?

 Simplify this activity by taking it slow.
-Go through each pose taking the time to hold the pose so that your students can really understand the movement of the pose and their body.
+Go through each pose, taking the time to hold the pose so that your students can really understand the movement of the posture and their body.